-Deborah and Paul Hewitt represent Prince Mukarram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds frozen at Natwest Bank for over 70 years (the subject of a 1958 House of Lords decision Rahimtoola v Nizam of Hyderabad), involving the governments of India and Pakistan.
+Deborah and Paul Hewitt represented Prince Mukarram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds frozen at Natwest Bank for over 70 years (the subject of a 1958 House of Lords decision Rahimtoola v Nizam of Hyderabad), involving the governments of India and Pakistan.
 Pakistan issued a new claim in 2013.
 The High Court decided in Pakistan v Natwest and Ors EWHC 55 (Ch) that the Nizam’s claim to the funds should be allowed to proceed.
 The Judge upheld the Nizam’s claim (along with those of his younger brother and India) to his grandfather’s funds.
-Read the Judgment here.
+Read the Judgment of The High Commissioner for Pakistan in the UK v Prince Muffakham Jah & Others EWHC 2551 here.
 The case was one of The Lawyer’s ‘Top 20 Cases of 2019’.

 Deborah, together with Julia Abrey and Richard Walker, acted for the Deputy in an application to the Court of Protection to authorise gifts to family members and charities from an estate of £17 million (FL v MJL 2019 EWCOP 31).